 What happens after the divorce settlement agreement is signed?
 If you are divorcing a servicemember and you are a civilian, once your divorce is complete, you should expect the following:

-• Any children you have with a service member may still be eligible for TRICARE benefits until they are 21, or 23 if they are attending college.
+- Any children you have with a service member may still be eligible for TRICARE benefits until they are 21 or 23 if they attend college.

 Get Qualified Legal Help Today